juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-63.md

 We ended up going to Sharn.
 Abel stayed in the ship tuning one of the rods to the Azure Sky.

 5 days ago an airship "The Act of Grace" crashed into the ambassadorial tower.
-They’re not sure why, they’re investigating.
-The King’s Lanterns are leading the effort.
+They're not sure why, they're investigating.
+The King's Lanterns are leading the effort.
 They recovered all of the bodies.
-It’s a cleanup job.
+It's a cleanup job.
 All in the airship died, as there was a fire.
-This officer thinks he was unsure, but thinks it’s strange that an airship had so many warforged.
-But they can’t fly an airship, so he doesn’t know.
+This officer thinks he was unsure, but thinks it's strange that an airship had so many warforged.
+But they can't fly an airship, so he doesn't know.
-Blackarch is where the King’s Lanterns are, so we’re going there.
+Blackarch is where the King's Lanterns are, so we're going there.

 Agent Rule, investigator in charge, told us the following:
 - The ship ignored docking port